analogdevicesinc/msdk/Examples/MAX32655/Flash/README.md

 - Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
 - Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

-## Building and Running

-**See the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)** for detailed instructions on building and running example projects from supported development environments.

-This example supports all available MAX32655 evaluation platforms but comes _pre-configured_ for the MAX32655EVKIT by default.
-See [Board Support Packages](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#board-support-packages) for instructions on how to configure the project for a different board.

 ## Expected Output